SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 includes the following improvements to In-Place Archiving, retention, and eDiscovery to help your organization meet its compliance needs:

-- ** Public folder support for In-Place eDiscovery and In-Place Hold ** Exchange 2016 integrates public folders into the In-Place eDiscovery and Hold workflow.
+- ** Public folder support for In-Place eDiscovery and In-Place Hold **: Exchange 2016 integrates public folders into the In-Place eDiscovery and Hold workflow.
 You can use In-Place eDiscovery to search public folders in your organization, and you can put an In-Place Hold on public folders.
 And similar to placing a mailbox on hold, you can place a query-based and a time-based hold on public folders.
 Currently, you can only search and place a hold on all public folders.
 In later releases, you'll be able to choose specific public folders to search and place on hold.
 For more information, see [Search and place a hold on public folders using In-Place eDiscovery](../policy-and-compliance/ediscovery/search-public-folders.md).

-- **Compliance Search** Compliance Search is a new eDiscovery search tool in Exchange 2016 with new and improved scaling and performance capabilities.
+- **Compliance Search**: Compliance Search is a new eDiscovery search tool in Exchange 2016 with new and improved scaling and performance capabilities.
 You can use it to search very large numbers of mailboxes in a single search.
 In fact, there's no limit on the number of mailboxes that can be included in a single search, so you can search all mailboxes in your organization at once.
 There's also no limit on the number of searches that can run at the same time.
 For In-Place eDiscovery in Exchange 2016, the limits are the same as in Exchange 2013: you can search up to 10,000 mailboxes in a single search and your organization can run a maximum of two In-Place eDiscovery searches at the same time.

     In Exchange 2016, Compliance Search is only available by using the Exchange Management Shell.
 For information about using the Compliance Search cmdlets, see the following topics: